EricY019/ericy019.github.io/_posts/2022-09-02-vscode-git-ssh.md

   - VsCode
 ---

-This blog introduces the required settings if one wishes to connect to Github using VsCode via SSH protocal.
+This blog introduces the required settings if one wishes to connect to GitHub using VsCode via SSH protocal.
 For the sake of simplicity, we assume VsCode and Git are properly installed in the environment.

 ### Setup Global User Name and User Email in Git Bash